Jawkel/flux-toggler/README.md

-Flux-Toggler (Flux worflow for Alfred)
+Flux-Toggler (Flux workflow for Alfred)
 ======
   Control Flux directly from alfred.